EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Finalization

-To ensure that something happens after an Effect completes, regardless of failures, we use `withFinalizer`:
+To ensure that something happens after an Effect completes, regardless of failures, we can attach `withFinalizer` to any Effect:

 ```scala 3 mdoc:silent
 val effect5 =